Belarus, 1:47 am

 The agent he was following was clutching his gloved hands at his throat to stop the blood flow.
 He tried backing away but the unknown assailant took two steps forward and pushed him to the ground.
 He then advanced on the fallen man.

-Jack clenched his teeth and eyed the area and saw the second fire escape just underneath him.
+Jack clenched his teeth and eyed the area, seeing the second fire escape just underneath him.

 It was long enough to make the jump to the ground so he leaped over the ledge and grabbed onto its ladder.
 His left leather glove gripped the steel securely.
 Quickly after, he used his upper body strength to twist around the ladder and let go into the empty expanse of the alley.
 Before Jack's boots hit the ground, he flexed the fingers of his gloveless right hand.
 His blood pounded widely in his ears, filling him with energy.